hashicorp/admin-partitions/aks/readme.md

 helm repo update
 ```

-4) Set Consul context to point to the K8s cluster of the Consul server.
+4) Set the Kubernetes context to point to the K8s cluster of the Consul server.

 ```
 kubectl config use-context $CLUSTER_SERVER_CTX